 - Are the sewage ejectors, sump pumps, and related pipes in working condition?

 - Are all interior water supply, drain, vent, and waste piping materials in good condition?

 - Are the fuel storage and distribution systems working?

-- Do you know where to find the fuel shut-off valve?
+- Where is the fuel shut-off valve?

 Cooling and heating systems